JimGardner0204/TheBigHistoryQuiz/README.md

 ![mobile question area showing larger font](assets/images/mobile%20question%20area.PNG)

+### No Script

+- If a user disables javascript, inform the user to enable it so they can use the quiz

-### Future Features
+## Future Features

-- To give users more learning opportunities through the game, I will implement a function to let the user know the correct answer, should they submit a wrong answer, and also congratulate the user on submitting the correct answer.
+- **Highlight Correct Answers** To give users more learning opportunities through the game, I will implement a function to let the user know the correct answer, should they submit a wrong answer, and also congratulate the user on submitting the correct answer.
 This will obviously allow the user to gain further knowledge from the game through providing information as they progress.

+- **Have Difficulty Levels** To add more variation have difficulty levels that relate to the number of questions asked, easy = 5, medium = 10, hard = 10 etc. and increased number of questions in pool.

+- **Add Sound Controls** Let user turn on and off background sound

+-**Local Storage High Score** Let user try to beat their own score using local storage

 ## Testing